Before the Internet and Web Comics

 , and strips that fall in between, like Little Orphan Annie

 Compared to other media, newspaper comics can have incredibly long tenures

 .
 New Peanuts

 strips appeared daily for over 49 years.
 Doonesbury

-has been running for 43 years and Garfield
+has been running for over 45 years and Garfield

-has been coming out for over 35 years.
+has been coming out for almost 40 years.
 Neither show any signs of stopping.
 Even more impressively, Blondie

 has run for well over 80 years, Gasoline Alley

-has run over 90 years, and most impressively of all The Katzenjammer Kids
+has run almost 100 years, and most impressively of all The Katzenjammer Kids

 ran for 109 years (from 1897 to 2006)!
 A 10-year run is considered tremendous for a television show, but when Calvin and Hobbes